-Hello everyone!
-Today I thought I’d show you how to make a fun & simple fish pull-apart cupcake cake design!
-This cute and colorful cake is the PERFECT centerpiece for summertime or beach themed parties, and all you need are cupcakes & a round cake layer!
+Today I’m going to show you how to make a fun & simple fish pull-apart cupcake cake design!
+This cute and colorful cake is the PERFECT centerpiece for summertime or beach themed parties.
+All that you need are cupcakes and one round cake layer!

-Let me show you how I made her~
+Let me show you how to make this sweet fish cake:

 Here’s the rough idea of Miss Fish.
 The part of the 6″ cake that will become the tail is a little larger than the other half (which will be the face).